-ICP’s presentation of this exhibition has been made possible by public funds from the New York City Department of Cultural Affairs in partnership with the City Council and the Joseph and Joan Cullman Foundation for the Arts, Inc.
+ICP’s presentation of this exhibition has been made possible by public funds from the New York City Department of Cultural Affairs in partnership with the City Council, The Robert Mapplethorpe Foundation, and the Joseph and Joan Cullman Foundation for the Arts, Inc.

 The exhibition was organized by Alphawood Exhibitions in collaboration with the Japanese American Service Committee and was made possible through the generosity of Alphawood Foundation Chicago.